eligiv/jQuery-bgCover/README.md

 Event Object Paramter:

 `
-For now, you can only use destroy method in the object paramter, soon i will added more options `
+For now, you can only use destroy method in the object paramter.

-`
 obj.destroy((boolean) effect, (boolean) removeBox, (function) callback)

 - effect - destroy the effects with the same effects of the create settings, for example, if in the first init you set fading, in the destroy the square will hide in fading.